junxit/us-congress-bills-111/metadata.md

 - Sen. Durbin, Richard J. [D-IL] (D000563)

+## Committees (1)

+- House — Transportation and Infrastructure Committee

 ## Actions

 - 2009-03-03 — Introduced in Senate
 - 2009-03-03 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S2721;text as passed Senate: CR S2721; text of measure as introduced: CR S2716)
 - 2009-03-03 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S2721;text as passed Senate: CR S2721; text of measure as introduced: CR S2716)
+- 2009-03-05 — Message on Senate action sent to the House.
+- 2009-03-05 — Received in the House.
+- 2009-03-05 — Referred to the House Committee on Transportation and Infrastructure.